opencrvs/opencrvs-countryconfig/README.md

 4. Open the exported file and copy the required ids to this [file](https://github.com/opencrvs/opencrvs-zambia/blob/master/src/zmb/features/languages/scripts/constants.ts)
 5. You can run the following command to generate a **contentful-import.json** file: `yarn contentful:prepare:import`
 6. Run the Contentful import script: `contentful space import --content-file src/zmb/features/languages/generated/contentful-import.json --space-id=<your-space-id>`
+7. Get your API key from contentful settings and add it to docker secrets, or paste [here](https://github.com/opencrvs/opencrvs-zambia/blob/master/src/zmb/constants.ts) for use in development.
+DO NOT SUBMIT API KEYS TO A PUBLIC REPO!

 <br>